Tonywuhk/realai.org/safety/README.md

 ---
 # Safety

+[AI safety](https://80000hours.org/problem-profiles/positively-shaping-artificial-intelligence/) ranks on top of the [list of the most urgent global issues](https://80000hours.org/articles/cause-selection/) (last updated in March 2017), a list developed by career advisor [80,000 Hours](https://80000hours.org/) to help young people choose careers.
 On this page, we consider how to ensure that the AI systems we develop will benefit the whole world.

+## Alignment

+[Lawrence (2017)](https://arxiv.org/abs/1705.07996) argues that we've already developed non-sentient, reactive machine intelligence that is aligned with our subconscious desires, but not our aspirations.
+Its effects, such as fake news, can confirm our biases and prejudice, undermine our spirit and soul.

+## Resources

 The topic of AI safety has attracted the attention from many [research groups](http://realai.org/safety/research-groups/) that often identify with [effective altruism](http://realai.org/safety/effective-altruism/).

 ## News